sjmitch-git/breeze/README.md

 ### 2. Configure Tailwind 3

-To ensure that **Fluid UI** works correctly, you need to configure **TailwindCSS**.
-Follow the steps
+To ensure that **Breeze UI** works correctly, you need to configure **TailwindCSS**.
+Follow the steps below:
-below:

-Note: All current Fluid releases utilize TailwindCSS v3.
+Note: All current Breeze releases utilize TailwindCSS v3.

 #### 2. Configure `tailwind.config.js`